carbon-language/carbon-lang/llvm/docs/CodeGenerator.rst

 ------------------------

-The ``DataLayout`` class is the only required target description class, and it is the only class that is not extensible (you cannot derived a new class from it).  ``DataLayout`` specifies information about how the target lays out memory for structures, the alignment requirements for various data types, the size of pointers in the target, and whether the target is little-endian or
+The ``DataLayout`` class is the only required target description class, and it is the only class that is not extensible (you cannot derive a new class from it).  ``DataLayout`` specifies information about how the target lays out memory for structures, the alignment requirements for various data types, the size of pointers in the target, and whether the target is little-endian or